SapphireDAOO/contract-api/README.md

 ### Endpoint: `/release`

 - **Method**: POST
-- **Description**: Releases escrow funds or resolves a dispute for a specific invoice using the `AdvancedPaymentProcessor` contract.
+- **Description**: Releases escrow funds or resolves a dispute for a specific invoice using the `AdvancedPaymentProcessor` contract's `releasePayment` or `handleDispute` functions.
 - **Request Body**:
   ```json
   {